 Gender inequality at work has perhaps most starkly come to light in the form of the gender pay gap, which has been a major news story over the last few years.
-Sadly, gender stereotypes are also a problem at work – creating barriers to girls’ entry into certain industries.
+Gender stereotypes are also a big problem at work, creating barriers to girls’ entry into certain industries.

 Gender stereotypes can also hold boys back from pursuing careers paths that might be right for them.
 For example, there is still stigma attached to boys entering certain professions, in particular nursing.

 These stereotypes not only hold our children back, they perpetuate gender inequality in society and mean that many industries miss out from perspectives, attributes and talents they would otherwise benefit from.

 In this article, we look at the top 5 male-dominated industries, what is putting girls off and what opportunities are available for girls to progress in these careers.
 We also briefly look at the top 5 female-dominated industries and explore some techniques parents can employ to tackle gender stereotypes at home.

 'How your daughter can break into the top 5 male-dominated industries'

 Top 5 male-dominated industries

 The construction industry is made up of jobs covering the construction of buildings, civil engineering and tradespeople who carry out the technical work of creating homes, offices, public buildings and other structures.